 Even when the sampled spectrum guarantees uniqueness, the reconstruction problem itself is highly nontrivial.
 Standard continuous optimization methods are often ineffective over the integers, since small errors in the solution can correspond to large errors in the data~\cite{parker2014discrete,alpers2002stability}.
 Even for the simplest case of binary signals, many discrete optimization methods reduce to solving NP-hard problems~\cite{karp1975computational}.
 This motivates our second fundamental question: \begin{problem} How can an integer matrix ${\tt X}$ be efficiently recovered from a subset of its DFT coefficients? \end{problem}

-To address this, we develop a lattice-based framework that leverages approximation algorithms for efficient recovery.
-Lattice methods have seen successful applications in various domains, including cryptography, integer optimization, and algebraic number theory, making them a natural tool for our setting~\cite{nguyen2010lll}.
+To address this, we develop a dynamic programming framework that leverages approximation algorithms for efficient recovery.
 Our approach efficiently recovers integer matrices with a moderate range of values and scales to reasonably sized images.
-We also provide an analysis of the lattice method, which aligns closely with empirical results from numerical simulations.

 Beyond the theoretical interest, these questions arise naturally in many practical settings.
 Integer-valued models readily appear in signal processing~\cite{joseph2025low,zhan2014integer}, tomography~\cite{herman2003discrete,kadu2019convex,batenburg2011dart,batenburg20093d,herman2012discrete,YAGLE2001}, and binary codes and image processing \cite{esedoglu2003blind,Zenzo1996,REN2002,machand-maillet2000}.
 In all of these applications, data are often quantized or inherently integer-valued.